-Based on such assumptions, the recoverable amount was estimated equal to \leq 27.4m.
+Based on such assumptions, the recoverable amount was estimated equal to \in 27.4m.
 In addition, a sensitivity analysis was performed, assuming a +/- 0.5% variation in the discount rate and a +/- 0.5% variation in the perpetuity growth rate.
-This led to a recoverable amount estimated in the range of \leq 26m and \leq 29m.
+This led to a recoverable amount estimated in the range of \in 26m and \in 29m.